sarahciston/codingcare/_drafts/anarchies.md

 - what's the ML equivalent of learning network protocols for handheld radical tactical practices

+- what kinds of ML objects would intersectionally practiced language models produce?

 - *see [design doc](designdoc) for more thoughts in progress*

 ## winding and unwound threads